 This Advertisement for Bids is for multiple Job Order Contracts (hereinafter called JOC).
 A Job Order Contract is an indefinite quantity contract pursuant to which the Contractor will perform a series of individual repair, alteration, modernization, maintenance, rehabilitation, demolition, and construction projects at different locations.
 Work is accomplished by means of issuance of a Job Order against a master contract.
 Under the JOC concept, the Contractor furnishes all management, documentation, labor, materials, and equipment needed to perform the Work.
 The State has published Construction Task Catalogs? containing a series of work items with pre-established Unit Prices.
-The Contractor will bid Adjustment Factors to be applied to the pre-established Unit Prices.
-The price paid by the State for an individual Project will be determined by multiplying the pre-established Unit Prices by the appropriate quantities and by the appropriate Adjustment Factor(s).
+The Contractor will bid Adjustment Factors to be applied to the pre-established Unit Prices by the appropriate quantities and by the appropriate Adjustment Factor(s).